-Essential Vitamins.
 Vitamins A, C, D, E and K, along with B vitamins, are all considered essential nutrients.
-An essential nutrient is generally defined as a nutrient that the body needs to function properly, but cannot itself produce.
-In this guide, you’ll find out which vitamins can easily be obtained from eating a healthy diet, and the vitamins that you may want to consider taking in supplement form to meet the recommended daily allowance (RDA).
+An essential nutrient is generally defined as a nutrient that the body needs to function properly but cannot itself produce.
+In this guide, you’ll find out which vitamins can be obtained easily from eating a healthy diet, and the vitamins that you may want to consider taking in supplement form to meet the recommended daily allowance (RDA).

 Vitamin A supplements — take or skip?
 Because vitamin A deficiency is fairly common among children and adults, consider your diet.
-If you aren’t regularly eating high Vitamin A foods, consider a supplement.
-Likewise, if you have a vegan diet, drink alcohol regularly or you’re exposed to a great deal of pollution, a supplement for vitamin A could be a good choice.
+If you aren’t eating high vitamin A foods regularly, consider a supplement.
+Likewise, if you have a vegan diet, drink alcohol regularly or are exposed to a great deal of pollution, a supplement for vitamin A could be a good choice.

-Vitamin C. One of the anti-oxidant nutrients, vitamin C is also known as ascorbic acid.
-Our immune cells have been found to contain high amounts of vitamin C. Which has often lead researchers to the very plausible assumption that we need the vitamin to strengthen our immune systems.
+One of the antioxidant nutrients, vitamin C is also known as ascorbic acid.
+Our immune cells have been found to contain high amounts of vitamin C. This has often lead researchers to the very plausible assumption that we need the vitamin to strengthen our immune systems.
 A prolonged deficiency in vitamin C is dangerous and can lead to a painful and often fatal disease called scurvy.

 Vitamin C supplements — take or skip?
-If you aren’t eating enough foods rich in vitamin C, then you really need to use a supplement.
+If you aren’t eating enough foods rich in vitamin C, then you need to use a supplement.
 Scurvy is not nearly as common today as it was in centuries past.
-But it is still seen, and treated in doctor’s offices when people neglect themselves.
+However, it is still seen and treated in doctor’s offices when people neglect themselves.
 Adults who drink large amounts of alcohol, small children who are “picky eaters” and older individuals who live alone are among those at a greater risk of being diagnosed with scurvy.

 If you regularly eat a varied diet rich in fruits and vegetables, skip this supplement for daily use.
 Do increase your vitamin C intake when you get the sniffles though.
-According to the folks over at Harvard Medical School, vitamin C won’t actually prevent you from getting a cold, but 200mg per day can reduce the duration of a cold by about 8% for adults and 14% for children.
+According to the folks over at Harvard Medical School, vitamin C won’t actually prevent you from getting a cold, but 200mg per day can reduce the duration of a cold by about 8 percent for adults and 14 percent for children.
 The National Academy of Sciences also recommends that cigarette smokers beef up their vitamin C intake by an additional 35mg each day.

 How can I get the recommended amount of vitamin E?
 Olive oil, sunflower oil and almond oil contain high amounts of vitamin E. In fact, just one serving of the aforementioned oils will contain enough vitamin E to meet the RDA for most people.
 Cashews, peanuts and dark salad greens are also rich in vitamin E.

-Vitamin K. Promoted in natural medicine circles to slow the growth of cancer tumors, vitamin K is a fat-soluble nutrient that’s required by the body for blood coagulation.
-Without this essential nutrient, our bodies would not be able to stop bleeding after a simple papercut.
+Promoted in natural medicine circles to slow the growth of cancer tumors, vitamin K is a fat-soluble nutrient that’s required by the body for blood coagulation.
+Without this essential nutrient, our bodies would not be able to stop bleeding after a simple paper cut.
 Vitamin K also contributes to good heart and bone health.
-Deficiencies in vitamin K are somewhat rare, but can result in thinning of the blood, anemia, increased bruising and heavy menstrual bleeding in women.
+Deficiencies in vitamin K are somewhat rare but can result in thinning of the blood, anemia, increased bruising and heavy menstrual bleeding in women.

 How can I get the recommended amount of vitamin K?
 In short, you get your vitamin K from greens.
 We’re talking collard greens, mustard greens, chard, kale and spinach.
 And unlike many other foods, when you cook your greens and add some fat to the pan, it increases the bioavailability of the vitamin K quite a bit.
 If you prefer your greens in salad form, you’ll still get plenty of vitamin K. Just be sure to use a fatty dressing or top your salad with avocado to help your body absorb the nutrient.

-Vitamin B. Meet the B vitamin family.
+Meet the B vitamin family.
 They’re a strong bunch of water-soluble nutrients that your body needs for various metabolic functions.
-Some of the B vitamins are known better by their number, and others, like folate and niacin are known by their names.
+Some of the B vitamins are known better by their number while others like folate and niacin are known by their names.
 The B vitamin family is so complex (pun intended) that we created the chart below — just for them.

-Food vs. supplements.
 For the most part, it’s best to get your vitamins from food when it’s possible.
 A healthy, whole food diet contains so much more than just vitamins and can help your body process and use the nutrients more effectively than swallowing a pill.
-When you have the choice between an assortment of seeds on top of your salad or a vitamin E capsule, pick the seedy salad!
+When you have the choice between an assortment of seeds on top of your salad or a vitamin E capsule, pick the seedy salad.

 On the other hand, we do have the wonderful option of supplementing with vitamins when life situations dictate the necessity.
 People with certain diseases, those without as many dietary options and folks with food allergies or sensitivities all stand to benefit from responsible supplementation of particular vitamins.

-Safety considerations.
 Vitamins A, D, E, B6 and niacin can be toxic in high doses.
-And any vitamin, taken in the wrong dosage — even vitamin C — can have adverse effects.
+Any vitamin, taken in the wrong dosage — even vitamin C — can have adverse effects.
 It’s wise to have your blood tested and consult with your medical practitioner before you begin using vitamin supplements.
 Always keep vitamin supplements out of the reach of children and pets.

 If you want to overcome the aches and pains that have been keeping you from enjoying life, then check out the Joint Complex 4000.

-Harvard Medical School – Can Vitamin C Prevent a Cold? – https://www.health.harvard.edu/cold-and-flu/can-vitamin-c-prevent-a-cold
+Can Vitamin C Prevent a Cold?
+Retrieved from https://www.health.harvard.edu/cold-and-flu/can-vitamin-c-prevent-a-cold

-Web MD – The Truth About Vitamin D – https://www.webmd.com/osteoporosis/features/the-truth-about-vitamin-d-why-you-need-vitamin-d
+The Truth About Vitamin D. Retrieved from https://www.webmd.com/osteoporosis/features/the-truth-about-vitamin-d-why-you-need-vitamin-d

-Vitamin D Council – How do I Get the Vitamin D My Body Needs – https://www.vitamindcouncil.org/about-vitamin-d/how-do-i-get-the-vitamin-d-my-body-needs/
+How do I Get the Vitamin D My Body Needs.
+Retrieved from https://www.vitamindcouncil.org/about-vitamin-d/how-do-i-get-the-vitamin-d-my-body-needs/